andrejp88/toml-foolery/README.md

-# easy_toml
+# toml-foolery

-easy_toml is a library for the D programming language which simplifies encoding and decoding of TOML-formatted data.
+toml-foolery is a library for the D programming language which simplifies encoding and decoding of TOML-formatted data.
 There are no intermediate types — TOML data is parsed right into any given struct, and all structs can be converted into TOML.

 ## Example